 What are tutors looking for?

 Tutors will consider all the available information – past and predicted examination results, the personal statement, academic reference, submitted written work and interviews – to assess your potential to benefit from the course, to be a good tutorial student, and to attain good results in examinations.
 The weight given to the different criteria will vary according to your individual background and circumstances.

 Candidates may wish to refer to the selection criteria for Classical Archaeology and Ancient History.

 There is no reading list for students applying for Classical Archaeology and Ancient History, as we encourage students to engage with whatever they find interesting about the ancient world.
 If you are interested in Classical Archaeology and Ancient History, this will include the historical and archaeological evidence through which we learn about that world.
-As well as visiting your local museum, or other museums, you may wish to explore some websites which have excellent links to historical and archaeological materials, such as the British Museum or Oxford’s own Ashmolean Musem, or the BBC Radio 4 archives, for example for the programme ‘In Our Time’, covering material from Ancient Greece and Ancient Rome.
+As well as visiting your local museum, or other museums, you may wish to explore some websites which have excellent links to historical and archaeological materials, such as the British Museum or Oxford’s own Ashmolean Museum, or the BBC Radio 4 archives, for example for the programme ‘In Our Time’, covering material from Ancient Greece and Ancient Rome.

 There are also many social media sites which you can join such as Classics Confidential, Classics Outreach and Classics International.